ChristosG/real-time-transcribe-translate/README.md

 ## Proxy Setup

-This section sets up a proxy to handle communication between the frontend web page and Triton server, supporting WebSockets for multiple users. **Note:** This project records audio from your PC's microphone only, but it can be adjusted to your needs.
+This section sets up a proxy to handle communication between the frontend web page and Triton server, supporting WebSockets for multiple users. **Note:** This project records audio directly from the server's PC microphone/virtual sink, not from the client-side web app (App.tsx).
+The setup can be adjusted to your specific needs, such as capturing audio from different sources or environments on the server.

 1. **(Optional) Set Up Python Virtual Environment**